 Well, this is the most obvious thing you can do and probably recommend by every single travel guide ever written about Byron Bay.
 So just to be clear, when visiting Byron you have to go to the lighthouse.

-The walk takes you through nice green forest and on the way you pass the most easterly point of Australian mainland.
-From the top you have awesome panoramic views to the ocean and surrounding beaches.
-The lighthouse is also excellent vantage point for whale watching during migration season which is from May to November.
+The walk takes you through a nice green forest and on the way you pass the most easterly point of the Australian mainland.
+From the top, you have awesome panoramic views to the ocean and surrounding beaches.
+The lighthouse is also an excellent vantage point for whale watching during migration season which is from May to November.
 Dolphins can be spotted all year around.

 2. Visit Minyon Falls

-Although the lookout is really nice, I highly recommend to take the Minyon Falls walking track to the bottom of the falls.
+Although the lookout is really nice, I highly recommend taking the Minyon Falls walking track to the bottom of the falls.
 The walk itself is beautiful and takes you through a rainforest.
-Also the falls itself look quite impressive looking from the bottom.
+Also, the falls itself looks quite impressive looking from the bottom.

 3. Visit Nimbin

 Nimbin is the unofficial hippie capital of Australia.
-I bet it is also one of the most interesting town Australia and definitely worth checking out if you are around the area.
+The town is a popular destination for day-trippers and especially for backpackers.
+I bet it is also one of the most interesting towns in Australia and definitely worth checking out if you are around the area.
 The town is located a bit over an hour drive inland from Byron Bay.
 It’s kind of a surreal feeling when you have been driving for a while in a middle of nowhere and suddenly you reach this tiny village with trippy colored houses and hemp embassies.

 4. Climb to Mount Warning